slac-lcls/lcls2/ami/README.md

 * stripcharts/scans
 * feedback of data from the collector to the worker
 * test speed of multiple exec's of compiled code

-* Notes on implementing averaging:
-  - averages should only put to the feature store when they want to update that can be collected.
-  - don't want old values to collected twice
-  - what do we do in the case of very slow workers

 4/6/18